bohlender/vim-smt2/README.md

 | [Vundle](https://github.com/VundleVim/Vundle.vim) | Add `Plugin 'bohlender/vim-z3-smt2'` to your `~/.vimrc` file (*before `call vundle#end()`*) and run `:PluginInstall` in VIM|
 | manual | Drop the contents of this repository into your `~/.vim/` directory |

+## Configuration
-If you only care about the syntax highlighting and don't need shortcuts for calling Z3, you're done.
+If you only care about the syntax highlighting and don't need shortcuts for calling a solver, you're done.
-Otherwise, to use the shortcuts, you have to either:
+Otherwise, to use the shortcuts, you need to:
-* have `z3` in your `$PATH`, or
+* have `boolector` in your `$PATH`, or
-* set `g:smt2_z3_command` in your `~/.vimrc` to the command for running `z3` on your system.
+* set `g:smt2_solver_command` in your `~/.vimrc` to the command for running a solver of your choice and also
+* set `g:smt2_solver_version` to the solver's command line switch for printing it's version.

 ## FAQ
 > Why does VIM  not show any syntax highlighting - neither for `*.smt2` files nor for others?